Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Ohio Mesothelioma Lawyers

 Many of the companies involved in asbestos have gone out of business, but this does not mean that they have no money.
 In fact, many of these companies were ordered by the government to set up bankruptcy funds in order to compensate asbestos victims.

 KNR Can Help You with an Ohio Mesothelioma Lawsuit

 In order to pursue a mesothelioma lawsuit, you need a firm that has the experience necessary to bring your case full circle.
 You need lawyers who can get you a desirable outcome by fighting tirelessly against reckless and inconsiderate businesses.
-At Kisling, Nestico & and Redick, our lawyers have years of experience fighting for people who have been diagnosed with mesothelioma.
+At Kisling, Nestico & and Redick, our Ohio work injury attorneys have years of experience fighting for people who have been diagnosed with mesothelioma.
 We have obtained compensation through verdicts and settlements for those whose lives have been torn apart.

-With 30 attorneys located in 10 offices, we can bring substantial resources to your case.
-We also have more than 100 years of combined legal experience and a network of experts who are able to support you every step of the way.
-Our attorneys are well-versed in putting together cases that have favorable outcomes for our clients.
+With 30 attorneys located in 11 offices, we can bring substantial resources to your case.
+We also have more than 500 years of combined legal experience and a network of experts who are able to support you every step of the way.
+Our work injury attorneys are well-versed in putting together cases that have favorable outcomes for our clients.

 We understand that this is a frustrating and emotional time.
 Our goal is to get you the funds you need so that you can focus improving your health rather than paying medical bills and supporting your family.
 If you would like to file a mesothelioma lawsuit, contact Kisling, Nestico & Redick at 1-800-HURT-NOW.
 Our compassionate lawyers will do everything in their power to alleviate your suffering by getting you the compensation you deserve.